Kkritos/Rapster/README.md

 <a name="applicationsofthecode"></a>
 ### 6. Applications of the code

-The code can be useful when executed multiple times, for instance when simulating a set of clusters and generating a population of dynamically formed binary black hole mergers.
+The code can be useful when executed multiple times, for instance when simulating a set of clusters and generating a population of dynamically formed BBH mergers.

 Although the program itself is not computationally expensive (we have tested in a laptop that we generate a few binary black hole mergers per second), independent parallelization is still encouraged when simulating a very large number of star clusters for efficiency.